czymara/czymara.github.io/_pages/research.md

     <div class="pub-badge"><div class="altmetric-embed" data-badge-type="donut" data-doi="10.1007/s11577-016-0361-x" data-hide-no-mentions="true" data-badge-popover="left"></div></div>
   </div>
   <div class="pub-links">
+    <a href="#" class="abstract-toggle">▼ Abstract</a>
     <a href="https://doi.org/10.1007/s11577-016-0361-x" target="_blank" rel="noopener"><i class="fas fa-arrow-up-right-from-square"></i> View</a>
     <a href="/files/Czymara_2016_Wer-ist-in-deutschland-willkommen.pdf" target="_blank" rel="noopener"><i class="fas fa-file-pdf"></i> PDF</a>
     <a href="https://osf.io/ebr4h/" target="_blank" rel="noopener"><i class="ai ai-osf"></i> Materials</a>

   </div>

+  <div class="pub-abstract">Germany is currently experiencing a huge inflow of migrants.
+In this vignette study, we analyze how much different kinds of migrants are accepted in Germany.
+We investigate three different rights for migrants: the right to stay in Germany, the right to work in Germany and the right to receive social benefits.
+Our results show that people who flee from political persecution are much more accepted compared to migrants who come because of economic reasons.
+This is particularly true for the right to receive social benefits.
+On the other hand, our results suggest that there is a strong preference for high-skilled and culturally non-distant migrants.
+Concerns regarding individual competition on the job market seem to play only a minor role.</div>
 </div>

 ## Doctoral Dissertation